-The Fourth Coinage probably occupied the greater part of the periods during which Ptolemy was governor for young Alexander, and independent during the Interregnum.
-It is connected by the engraver's mark A with the money of Philadelphus, and by the remarkable moneyer's monogram & with that The Second and Third Coinages were of Alexander the Great.

-merely tentative, and the Third may have been local, preceding the Fourth in Cyprus only. the other hand, the Fourth Coinage is shown by its importance to have had a long as well as wide existence; and thus it probably covered nearly the whole period from B.C.
-316 to 305, and may for a time have been the silver currency of Ptolemy with name of Ptolemy.
+The Fourth Coinage probably occupied the greater part of the periods during which Ptolemy was governor for Period of Fourth young Alexander, and independent during the Coinage, probably It is connected by the engraver's Interregnum. most part of interval B.C.
+316mark A with the money of Philadelphus, and by 305. the remarkable moneyer's monogram & with that The Second and Third Coinages were of Alexander the Great. merely tentative, and the Third may have been Second local, preceding the Fourth in Cyprus only.
+Third Coinages tentative. the other hand, the Fourth Coinage is shown by its importance to have had a long as well as wide existence; and thus it probably covered nearly the whole period from B.C.
+316 to 305, and may for a time have been the silver currency of Ptolemy as king.